 Patients have rights to access the personal data recorded within their notes (section 7 Data Protection Act 1998), and the proposed changes to the Data Protection regime strengthen these rights.
 However disclosure of records and the data they contain can be withheld on therapeutic grounds, if disclosure would not be in the patient’s best interests or might breach confidentiality.
 In the UK, existing legislation, case law and professional guidance does not yet offer definitive advice on this topic, and the extent of potential harms and threats to confidentiality that might arise from disclosing sequence data remain unclear.

 Policy makers and professional organisations are beginning to grapple with this topic, but three issues seem to lie at the heart of this debate.
 One fundamental question is what utility raw sequence data might have to patients (and their families).
 Increasing pressures for open access to research data have arguably set the trend for increased openness to sharing clinical data.
 Indeed, for the interested curious patient, there are many websites offering software which could be used to interrogate raw sequence data, including the visionary ENCODE project published last week.
 Secondly, some professionals question whether patients can be trusted to manage their data: in essence this seems to rehearse old debates about paternalism and the potential for causing harm by providing information.

 But beyond trust and genetic literacy, the disclosure of raw sequence data arguably raises expectations in those that receive it that this will be useful either now or in the future.
 Managing the expectations of patients in a health service with dwindling finances might be a challenge.
 Perhaps one answer is for sequence data to be released to patients on request, subject to suitable safeguards being in place together with a health warning – ‘use with care’ (caveat emptor).

-Alison's work at the Foundation contributes legal and ethical expertise in policy development.More about Alison
+Leading the regulation and ethics team, Alison contributes legal and ethical expertise in policy development.More about Alison